 The team is preparing for an exciting, once-in-a-lifetime trip where they will learn about the game’s heritage and meet players from all corners of the U.S. The players are raising money necessary for registration, bunk house lodging and uniforms through a variety of fundraising events.

 The 2020 12AAA Cooperstown Team has several fundraisers planned this off-season to raise money for to cover tournament expenses.
-Please consider supporting this team through these fundraisers:
+Please consider supporting this team through these upcoming fundraisers:

 Noodles & Company Dining Night